whoAbhishekSah/whoAbhishekSah.github.io/content/blog/otel-daemon/index.md

 ---

 To recap, we looked into how to deploy OTEL collectors as daemons on a Kubernetes cluster and discover pods local to the collector's node.
-We also looked into how to export these metrics to a remote server and visualise the metrics.
+We also looked into how to scrape metrics from the discovered pods and export these metrics to a remote server.
+We ran node exporter pods and scraped metrics from them.
+We also visualised the metrics in Prometheus UI.
 In the end, we looked into how to debug in case things don't work as expected.
 That's all I had to document for OTEL Collector usage.
-Stay tuned for more blogs!
+Stay tuned for more such blogs!